-Georgia Gwinnett College is committed to ensuring the campus community receives timely, accurate, and useful information in the event of a significant emergency or dangerous situation that poses an immediate threat to the health or safety of students or employees on campus.
-Georgia Gwinnett College will, without delay, and considering the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgement of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
+Georgia Gwinnett College is committed to ensuring the campus community receives timely, accurate and useful information in the event of a significant emergency or dangerous situation that poses an immediate threat to the health or safety of students or employees on campus.
+Georgia Gwinnett College will, without delay, and taking into account the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgement of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
 Georgia Gwinnett College uses a multi-leveled emergency notification system.
-GGC has partnered with Rave Mobile Safety, to offer an alert notification system, Rave Alert, capable of sending users text, recorded voice, social media, and email messages.
+GGC has partnered with Rave Mobile Safety, to offer an alert notification system, Rave Alert, capable of sending users text, recorded voice, social media and email messages.

-Any GGC student, staff, faculty member (mandatory for employees), or campus partner can subscribe to the Rave Alert service.
-RAVE is an emergency notification service available to students, staff, and anyone in the Georgia Gwinnett College community who wants to subscribe.
+Any GGC student, staff, faculty member (mandatory for employees) or campus partner can subscribe to the Rave Alert service.
+RAVE is an emergency notification service available to students, staff and anyone in the Georgia Gwinnett College community who wants to subscribe.
 RAVE can be used to send emergency messages within minutes of an incident.
 Alerts sent by RAVE are simulcast to the Georgia Gwinnett College community via the GGC website, GGC's Facebook page, X (formerly known as Twitter), or at the subscriber's choice, their email account.

-Georgia Gwinnett College performs a college wide annual test of the alert system.
+Georgia Gwinnett College performs a college-wide annual test of the alert system, emergency response and evacuation procedures.
+This test may be announced or unannounced.
+GGC will document each test and shall conduct an after-action review, which will document a description of the exercise, the date and time of the test, and whether it was announced or unannounced.
 The following procedures outline the process the college uses when issuing emergency notifications.